symfony/symfony-docs/cookbook/doctrine/dbal.rst

 .. index::
    pair: Doctrine; DBAL

-How to Use Doctrine's DBAL
+How to Use Doctrine DBAL
 ==========================

 .. note::